What Makes You Beautiful: Composition

 "What Makes You Beautiful" is a power pop song, with electropop influences.
 Running for 3 minutes and 23 seconds, the song is set in common time with a tempo of 125 beats per minute.
 Written in the key of E major, it follows the chord progression E–A–B; vocal elements range from the note of B2 to G♯4.
 James C. McKinley Jr. of The New York Times compared its chord progression to "La Bamba".
-The opening guitar riff has been noted as similar to that of "Summer Nights" from the musical Grease.
+The opening guitar riff has been noted as similar to that of "Summer Nights" from the musical Grease and the vocal were identical to Do-Re-Mi from The Sound Of Music.
 "What Makes You Beautiful" has a guitar-based chorus whose notes range from C to E; Digital Spy's Robert Copsey likened it to a cross between Pink's "Raise Your Glass" and McFly's "All About You".
 It also contains cowbell instrumentation, and the middle eight consists of an "oh na na na" hook.
+Lead vocals are performed by Harry Styles, Liam Payne and Zayn Malik.